Author: Danielle Ellison

-Thanks to NetGalley and Running Press for letting me receive this book before its official release date.
+Thanks to NetGalley and Entangled Publishing, LLC for letting me receive a digital copy of this book before its official release.

 In a small town like Culler, South Carolina, you guard your secrets like you guard your cobbler recipe: with your life.
 Georgia Ann Monroe knows a thing or two about secrets: she’s been guarding the truth that her best friend Will is gay for years now.
 But what happens when a little white lie to protect him gets her into a fake relationship...and then the boy of her dreams shows up?